Healthcare

 To care for and to be cared for are experiences that are vital to our human existence.

-I have worked closely with doctors, physicians assistants, nurse practitioners, psychiatric nurses, counselors, midwives, general practitioners, specialists and clerical staff.
+I have worked closely supporting doctors, physicians assistants, nurse practitioners, psychiatrists, psychiatric nurses, counselors, midwives, general practitioners, specialists and clerical staff.
 To be in the healthcare profession is a deep act of kindness.
 When we are able to get back to the core of that truth, everything softens and opens up.

 devonmind4humanity@gmail.com